pmoreira1/dataV2-labs/module-2/MySQL-First-Queries/answers.md

 Most rated apps are not present in the top 10 for the best rated apps.
 Also free apps get more ratings than paid apps.

 **10. How could you take the top 3 regarding both user ratings and number of votes?**
-Creating a weigthing system.
+Creating a weighting system.
 For example using the time an app has been on the app store.

 **11. Do people care about the price of an app?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?